 Open Path Resources is a Minnesota based nonprofit that serves East African immigrant families and faith centers by building their capacity to have greater influence upon public policies that affect their current and future interests.

 Michael VanKeulen, CoFounder/Partner

 Dr. Michael VanKeulen is CoFounder and Partner in Open Path Resources.
 With 28 years of experience in education, as teacher, administrator, board member, and founder of several schools, he has been an influence in shaping educational change across the United States.
-He has worked within the East African community of Minnesota for the last 17 years and traveled in East Africa, Turkey, Asia, and Western Europe for his work.
-He recently served as a Hubert H. Humphrey Policy Fellow 2013/14 within the Humphrey School of Public Affairs, University of MN.
+He has worked within the East African community of Minnesota for the last 17 years and traveled in Ethiopia, Somalia, Djibouti, Turkey, China, and across Western Europe for his work.
+He served as a Hubert H. Humphrey Policy Fellow 2013/14 within the Humphrey School of Public Affairs, University of MN.
 He was named an Education Policy Fellow for 2015/16 Center for Policy Design (St. Paul, MN) and the Institute for Educational Leadership (Washington D.C.).
 Click HERE to read more about his experience.

 Contact Mike Here